 De novo malignancies in the OLT population

-Recurrence and DNMs are the most frequent cause of mortality in adult OLT recipients[11], with an incidence that raises up to 26%[12].
-Conversely to cardiovascular complications, mortality from DNMs is increasing fast[13]: OLT recipients experience the highest onset rate of lymphomas (57%), and both PTLDs and non-PTLD tumors appear to develop after a shorter time in OLT recipients than other solid organs transplants (SOTRs)[14].
-Moreover, liver-localized PTLDs may origin from the donor and their treatment effect is very different.
-In fact, according to the donor/host origin of PTLDs the prognostic significance might significantly change: donor originated PTLDs might have different clinical and pathologic features compared with the case of host originated PTLDs[15].
+Recurrence and DNMs are the most frequent cause of mortality in adult OLT recipients[11] with an incidence up to 26%[12].
+Conversely to cardiovascular complications, mortality from DNMs is increasing fast[13]: OLT recipients experience the highest onset rate of lymphomas (57%), and both PTLDs and non-PTLD tumors appear to develop after a shorter time in OLT recipients than other solid organ transplant patients[14].
+Moreover, liver-localized PTLDs may originate from the donor and their treatment effect is very different.
+According to the donor/host origin of PTLDs, the prognostic significance might significantly change: donor originated PTLDs might have different clinical and pathological features compared with the case of host originated PTLDs[15].

 The probability of developing non-skin malignancies is higher in patients who underwent OLT for primary sclerosing cholangitis (PSC) (22% at 10 years) or alcoholic liver disease (ALD) (18% at 10 years)[16].
 In particular, alcohol abuse[17] correlates with a three-fold increased risk of developing DNMs, and similar results are encountered in smokers of long duration due to the induced DNA damage[18,19] (Table 1).
 Overall, skin cancers are commonly diagnosed DNMs along with PTLDs after an OLT.
-The incidence of other malignancies is subject to a large variability due to the majority of epidemiological data coming from registry databases or single-centre retrospective studies.
+The incidence of other malignancies is subject to a large variability due to the majority of epidemiological data coming from registry databases or single-center retrospective studies.

-Major de novo malignancies incidence in adult OLT recipients
+Major de novo malignancy incidence in adult OLT recipients

-PTLDs: PTLDs are the second most diagnosed DNMs after an OLT, accounting for around 35% of non-skin malignancies[20].
+PTLDs: PTLDs are the second most diagnosed DNM after an OLT accounting for around 35% of non-skin malignancies[20].
 Most PTLDs are due to Epstein-Barr virus (EBV).
 Even if a clear cut-off range of EBV-DNA levels has not been well recognized, virus detection may be sufficient to reveal early PTLDs[2,21-24].
-Over the years, albeit the mortality still remains high (up to 85% and 69% respectively after one and five years), PTLDs are decreasing, due to the PTLD type, prognosis and the efficacy of the available treatments[23,25,26].
+Although the mortality still remains high (up to 85% and 69% after 1 and 5 years, respectively), PTLDs are decreasing due to the PTLD type, prognosis and efficacy of the available treatments[23,25,26].

 Certain types of IS regimens including anti-thymocyte globulin, cyclosporine (CsA) or muromonab-CD3 are more likely to determine the onset of PTLDs[27,28].
-The survival rate was significantly better in patients undergoing Tacrolimus regimens compared to CsA (81.2% against 50% after 5 years from the PTLD diagnosis)[29].
-Multidisciplinary approaches that include IS-weaning, interferon, surgery, radiotherapy and chemotherapy were attempted to reduce the incidence or recover from PTLDs[30].
+The survival rate was significantly better in patients undergoing tacrolimus regimens compared to CsA (81.2% vs 50% after 5 years from the PTLD diagnosis)[29].
+Multidisciplinary approaches that include IS weaning, interferon, surgery, radiotherapy and chemotherapy were attempted to reduce the incidence or recurrence from PTLDs[30].

-Non PTLDs: The most represented malignancies in adult OLT recipients are skin cancers[31-33], despite their lower recurrence after other SOTs[33-35].
-Non-melanoma skin cancer (NMSCs) are the most represented and OLT recipients express a much higher risk when compared to the healthy population[36].
-The vast majority of NMSCs is represented by squamous cell carcinomas (SCC) and basal cell carcinomas[18,35].
-However, a recent report from Rademacher et al[37], described an inverted trend with a decline in the incidence of skin cancer in the OLT population.
-This suggests that the characteristics of the analyzed cohort and a more deliberate use of sun blockers, avoidance of direct UV radiation as well as a type of IS adopted may play a role[38,39].
+Non-PTLDs: The most represented malignancies in adult OLT recipients are skin cancers[31-33] despite their lower recurrence after other SOTs[33-35].
+Non-melanoma skin cancer are the most represented, and OLT recipients express a much higher risk when compared to the healthy population[36].
+The vast majority of non-melanoma skin cancer is represented by squamous cell carcinomas and basal cell carcinomas[18,35].
+However, a recent report from Rademacher et al[37] described an inverted trend with a decline in the incidence of skin cancer in the OLT population.
+This suggests that the characteristics of the analyzed cohort and a more deliberate use of sun blockers, avoidance of direct UV radiation and the type of IS adopted may play a role[38,39].